thisisavisikta/thisisavisikta/README.md

 </p>

 - About Me: <br>
-B.Tech Student in Computer Science and Engineering with a specialization in Cyber Security.
+I'm a first-year B.Tech Student in Computer Science and Engineering, specializing in Cyber Security.
-Always Learning! :)
+I believe in continuously building my skills and seeking out new knowledge, viewing every resource and experience as an opportunity for growth.
+I'm here to learn and contribute as much as I can! :)

 ## 🛠️ Tech Stack & Tools
 <p align="center">